-- valuing the skills of the entire health workforce - integration - · lifting the structural barriers to strengthen access - · streamlining the patient journey.
+- · valuing the skills of the entire health workforce - integration - · lifting the structural barriers to strengthen access - · streamlining the patient journey.

-It is through the priority areas and solutions outlined in this statement that we can begin to provide greater value to all Queenslanders.
+It is through the priority areas and solutions outlined in this statement that we can begin to provide greater value to all Western Australians.

-In this 2024 Queensland Election Priorities Statement, the APA presents ways to connect and integrate care.
-The solutions will help deliver on the four outcomes that governments and patients want - high-value care, reduced costs, improved efficiency and enhanced patient ownership of their own healthcare.
+In this statement, the APA presents ways to connect and integrate care.
+The solutions will help deliver on the four outcomes that governments and patients want-high-value care, reduced costs, improved efficiency and enhanced patient ownership of their own healthcare.